jsburch83/overthewire/bandit/bandit_0to1.md

 Commands you may need to solve this level ls, cd, cat, file, du, find
 ----------------------------------------------------------------------------------------------------------------------------
-l.
-Connect via ssh:
+1. Connect via ssh:
 	ssh bandit0@bandit.labs.overthewire.org -p 2220
 The password is: bandit0
-l.
-List the files in your home directory. (ls command)
+1. List the files in your home directory. (ls command)
-l.
-Read the readme file that contains the next level’s password. (cat command)
+1. Read the readme file that contains the next level’s password. (cat command)

-l.
-Password: boJ9jbbUNNfktd78OOpsqOltutMc3MY1
+1. Password: boJ9jbbUNNfktd78OOpsqOltutMc3MY1